-- If you want to make the crepes ahead of time and store them for later, wait for them to cool, stack (with pieces of parchment paper in between to prevent sticking), and place in a resealable plastic bag.
-They will keep in the refrigerator for several days, or in the freezer for up to two months.
+If you want to make the crepes ahead of time and store them for later, wait for them to cool, stack (with pieces of parchment paper in between to prevent sticking), and place in a resealable plastic bag.
+They will keep in the refrigerator for up to 3 days, or in the freezer for up to 2 months.

 When defrosting them, thaw on a rack before gently peeling apart.
 To reheat, microwave each crepe for about 15 seconds each.